mumuki/mumuki-laboratory/README.md

 #### 2.6 Optional: customizing your submit button

-You can altenatively override the default submit button UI and behaviour, by replacing it with a custom component.
-In order to do that, override the `.mu-submit-button` or the kis-specific `.mu-kids-submit-button`:
+You can alternatively override the default submit button UI and behaviour, by replacing it with a custom component.
+In order to do that, override the `.mu-submit-button` or the kids-specific `.mu-kids-submit-button`:

 ```javascript
  $(".mu-submit-button").html(/* ... */);